geovannyAvelar/WeatherLoggerWebService/README.md

 <br>
 **mvn install -DskipTests**

-4. The depedencies will be resolved and a file named SocialCRON-X.war will be generated on target directory, 'X' is the version name.
+4. The depedencies will be resolved and a file named wlws-X.war will be generated on target directory, 'X' is the version name.
 Now you should deploy this .war file on a application server, like Tomcat.

 ## 2 License
 This project is under The MIT License (MIT) terms.